raspberrypilearning/3D-scene/en/step_4.md

 ## Set your scene

-In this step you will create scenery with one backdrop and a series of sprites.
+In this step you will set the scene by adding a backdrop and sprites.
+You can use the **Paint Editor** to create your own backdrop and scenery sprites if you don't find what you need in the gallery.

 In the next step, you will be programming your sprites so don't worry about that now.

-**Tip:** Whenever you click on a sprite it will jump to the front layer and in in front of any other sprites.

 --- task ---